modem7/pihole-adlists/README.md

 ## To use this
 Open the [blocklist](https://raw.githubusercontent.com/modem7/pihole-adlists/master/Blocklist.txt) and copy the entire thing.

-Once you've copied, go to Pihole > Group Management > Adlists.
+Once you've copied, go to Pihole > Adlists.

 Copy and paste all the URLs at once into the "address" box, click "add", then update Gravity.